Oxygen-Low/GeometryDashSaver/README.md

 # GeometryDashSaver
-A geometry dash local save manager.
+A geometry dash local (and OneDrive) save manager.
 # This needs OneDrive to work.
 This uses OneDrive to save the files across multiple computers.